-If you are worried about being over or underweight before the surgery, talk to a professional dietitian.
+If you are worried about being over- or underweight before the surgery, talk to a professional dietitian.
 For information on nutrition or certain nutrients, visit the Dietitians of Canada website at www.dietitians.ca or if you live in Ontario, you can call Eat Right Ontario at 1-877-510-5102.

-2.6 Pre-operative exercices
+2.6 Pre-operative exercises

 Doing exercises before your surgery will make for a faster and easier recovery.
-Also, getting to know a new exercise program adapted to your hip is easier before the surgery than after, given the incision and pain related to the surgery.
+Also, getting to know a new exercise program adapted to your knee is easier before the surgery than after, given the incision and pain related to the surgery.
 Choose activities that do not stress your joints, such as:

-- · exercises in a pool, like swimming or walking in water; - · cycling; - pole walking; - · light stretching and strengthening exercises; - exercises recommended by the physiotherapist; - balance exercises (useful for preventing falls).
+- o exercises in a pool, like swimming or walking in water; - o cycling; - pole walking; - light stretching and strengthening exercises; - exercises recommended by the physiotherapist during your Pre-Operative Education Session; - o balance exercises (useful for preventing falls).